w3c/wai-shared-experiences/index.md

 {:/}

 {::nomarkdown}
-{% include box.html type="start" title="Content formatted using tables or CSS, and reading order not correct when linearized (for example when CSS or tables not rendered)" id="#table" class="large" h="3" %}
+{% include box.html type="start" title="Content formatted using tables or CSS, and reading order not correct when linearized (for example when CSS or tables not rendered)" id="table" class="large" h="3" %}
 {:/}

 User cannot understand the content correctly when it's presented in a